 Skin Resurfacing Options

 Light, medium and deep Chemical Peels are used to treat patients with different types and severities of skin conditions.
-Light chemical peels offer a gentle treatment using ingredients from fruit and other natural sources (alphahydroxy acids and betahydroxy acids).
-Medium peels (trichloroacetic acid) are stronger than light peels and penetrate the skin more deeply.
-Deep peels (phenol or carbolic acid) penetrate the skin even deeper and produce the most dramatic results.
-Chemical peels can be performed on the full face or specific areas of the face or body to treat skin conditions from fine wrinkles and dry skin to acne scars and severe sun damage.
+Light Chemical Peels offer a gentle treatment using ingredients from fruit and other natural sources (alphahydroxy acids and betahydroxy acids).
+Medium Chemical Peels (trichloroacetic acid) are stronger than light peels and penetrate the skin more deeply.
+Deep Chemical Peels (phenol or carbolic acid) penetrate the skin even deeper and produce the most dramatic results.
+Chemical Peels can be performed on the full face or specific areas of the face or body to treat skin conditions from fine wrinkles and dry skin to acne scars and severe sun damage.

 During the procedure, a light, medium or deep chemical peel solution is applied to the skin.
 The exact strength of the chemicals is determined by your doctor to address your individual needs.
 The chemical solution remains on the skin for a certain period of time before being washed away.
 Multiple treatments may be needed for the most beneficial results with light and medium peels, while deep chemical peels require only a single session.

 Microdermabrasion is a gentle but popular and effective skin resurfacing method for patients with relatively mild skin conditions such as fine facial lines, light acne scars, crow's feet and age spots.
 Often called a "lunch hour" peel, Microdermabrasion can be performed quickly with no downtime after the procedure.
 Microdermabrasion is used on the face, neck and other body areas to improve the skin in tone and texture.